mainawycliffe/kamanda/README.md

-# Kamanda - A Firebase CLI Extender
+# Kamanda - A Firebase CLI Companion Tool

 This tool is meant to provide additional functionality not provided by Firebase CLI such as Managing Users of your Projects, Exporting and Importing of Cloud Firestore Data.

+> This is not meant to replace Firebase CLI but to compliment it.

 ## Work in Progress